 ALTERNATIVE TRANSPORTATION

-Earth has a climate that's perfect for growing plants and trees.
+Earth has different climates that are perfect for growing plants and trees.

-Plants and trees give us the oxygen that we need to breathe.
+Plants and trees give us oxygen that we breathe and food that we eat.

 Water reflects just 10% of sunlight.